argoproj/argo-events/docs/dr_ha_recommendations.md

               topologyKey: kubernetes.io/hostname
 ```

-To do AZ (Availablity Zone) anti-affinity, change the value of `topologyKey`
+To do AZ (Availability Zone) anti-affinity, change the value of `topologyKey`
 from `kubernetes.io/hostname` to `topology.kubernetes.io/zone`.

 Besides `affinity`,